Advising other European nationals

 What are the housing and housing benefit rights of other European nationals?

-Problems with the permanent right to reside
+Problems with the permanent right to reside through long residence

-Likewise, periods of unemployment during which a person was a retained worker or a jobseeker also count towards the qualification period (assuming s/he was registered and met the work-related conditions).
-Any period of registered unemployment before 1 January 2014 no matter how long counts towards the five years' qualification period (SI 2013 No. 3032, schedule 3 para 1) and the same applies to any period after then, provided that person had worked in the UK for at least one year.
+Periods of residence before 30 April 2006 (when the right of permanent residence was established) can count, provided the person’s residence complied with the law at that time: SSWP v Lassal [2009] EWCA Civ 157.
+Periods of registered unemployment during which a person was a retained worker or a jobseeker also count towards the qualification period.
+It includes any period of registered unemployment, no matter how long, before 1 January 2014 (SI 2013 No. 3032, schedule 3 para 1) or after then, provided that person had worked in the UK for at least one year.
 A period of registered unemployment can be proven by that person’s national insurance record.

-However, because the five years' residence needs to be continuous, even a short break that does not comply with the EEA regulations (e.g. a jobseeker who did not register at the Jobcentre) can cause the clock to be reset to zero and a five-year period to be served afresh.
+However, because the five years' residence needs to be continuous, even a short break that does not comply with the EEA regulations (e.g. a jobseeker who did not register at the Jobcentre) can cause the clock to be reset to zero and a five-year period to be needed afresh.
 The DWP guidance (pdf) is helpful: it states that gaps of up to 30 days in any 12-month period do not cause a break (paras C1812-14) if they are caused by a change in the type of residency (e.g. from worker to jobseeker, to student, etc.).
 But this is guidance only and case law suggests that gaps of up to three months between leaving your employment and registering as a jobseeker can be ignored: MK v SSWP [2013] UKUT 163 (AAC).

 Absences from the UK for up to six months in one year or longer for certain important reasons (e.g. military service, child birth, overseas posting) do not affect the continuity of residence (Regulation 3(2)(c) of the EEA Regulations).